 “Boy with a Basket of Fruit”

-This oil on canvas painting, titled “Boy with a Basket of Fruit”, is by the Italian Baroque artist, Michelangelo Merisi da Caravaggio, from circa 1593.
-This is one of Caravaggio’s early works that he created just after moving to Rome while still under the tutelage of d’Arpino’s workshop.
+“Boy with a Basket of Fruit” is an oil on canvas painting by the Italian Baroque artist, Michelangelo Merisi da Caravaggio, from circa 1593.
+This is one of Caravaggio’s earlier works, created just after he moved to Rome while still under the tutelage of d’Arpino’s workshop.

-Caravaggio was not yet receiving commissions for work, so he created this piece to try to sell to the general public.
-The model is the Sicilian painter and friend of Caravaggio, Mario Minniti, who was roughly 16 when he sat for this painting.
-Minniti modeled for several of Caravaggio’s works.
+Caravaggio was not yet receiving work commissions, so he painted this piece to sell to the general public.
+The model is the Sicilian painter and close friend of Caravaggio, Mario Minniti.
+Minniti modeled for Caravaggio several times and was about 16 years old when he sat for this piece.

-This painting is a genre piece that was meant to show off Caravaggio’s artistic abilities through the realism of both the skin of the subject, the fruit, and the draping of the clothes.
-As is common with his works from this period, Caravaggio uses diagonal natural daylight to illuminate his subject.
+This is a genre painting that was intended to show off Caravaggio’s artistic abilities through the realism of both the skin of the boy, the fruit, and the draping of the clothes.
+As is common with his works from this period, Caravaggio used diagonal natural daylight to illuminate his subject.

-The life-like fruit has been the subject of many art history studies.
-They are so accurate and precise in their depictions that horticulturalists can analyze and determine not only the type of fruit, but the specific breed of the fruit.
+Caravaggio’s life-like fruit has been the subject of many art history studies.
+He is so accurate and precise in his depictions that horticulturalists can analyze and determine the type and specific breed of the fruit.

 For more on Caravaggio, please visit his short biography here.